 By switching to a subscription model with Adobe Cloud, they were able to bring in the recurring revenue they wanted, make the software affordable to everyone and fend off the threats from cheaper alternatives, and eliminate the need to constantly make huge improvements to the software or risk going under.

-Other companies with products that were once too expensive for anyone but businesses or hardcore hobbyists, have found the same switch equally appealing.
+Other companies with products that were once too expensive for anyone but businesses or hardcore hobbyists have found the same switch from a perpetual license to subscription equally appealing.
 Another large developer of graphics products, Autodesk, has made their world-class 3d modeling and rendering packages available under an affordable subscription model.
 These are tools that once cost several thousand dollars.
-Microsoft, under threat from Google Docs, switched its Office product to the subscription model with Office 365 and managed to regain market share it was losing to Google.
+Microsoft, under threat from Google Docs, switched its Office product to the subscription model with Office 365 and managed to regain the market share it was losing to Google.

 Benefits of the software subscription model

-We've talked about why some companies have chosen to make the switch to a subscription-based model, but now let's take a deeper look at the benefits that come when you move away from perpetual licensing.
+We've talked about why some companies have chosen to make the switch from a perpetual license to a subscription-based model, but now let's take a deeper look at the benefits that come when you move away from perpetual licensing.

 As we've previously discussed, Adobe, Autodesk, and others were able to take products that needed to be very costly under the perpetual license model and make them very affordable.
 In doing so, they were able to take their tools from the realm of something established professionals use, to something that hobbyists and indie studios could afford.
-This helped them to regain market share and ensure continued market dominance in their respective software categories.
+Moving away from a perpetual license helped them to regain market share and ensure continued market dominance in their respective software categories.
 It can help you reach more customers as well.